6dlc/REFiLL/README.md

 ### Contribute instructions
 1) Ensure that you have Obsidian and have an Obsidian vault before starting, also make sure that you have Git and GitHub installed.

 2) Open up Git Bash and navigate to your Obsidian vault using the given command.
+You can find Git Bash by searching for it in your installed apps.

 ```
 $ cd yourvaultfolder